Hundreds of cardiac MRI traits derived using 3D diffusion autoencoders share a common genetic architecture

 Abstract

-Biobank-scale imaging provides a unique opportunity to characterise structural and functional cardiac phenotypes and how they relate to disease outcomes.
-However, deriving specific phenotypes from MRI data requires time-consuming expert annotation, limiting scalability and does not exploit how information-dense such image acquisitions are.
-In this study, we applied a 3D diffusion autoencoder to temporally resolved cardiac Magnetic Resonance Imaging (MRI) data from 71,021 UK Biobank participants to derive latent phenotypes representing the human heart in motion.
+Biobank-scale imaging provides an unprecedented opportunity to characterise thousands of organ phenotypes, how they vary in populations and how they relate to disease outcomes.
+However, deriving specific phenotypes from imaging data, such as Magnetic Resonance Imaging (MRI), requires time-consuming expert annotation, limiting scalability, and does not exploit how information-dense such image acquisitions are.
+In this study, we developed a 3D diffusion autoencoder to derive latent phenotypes from temporally resolved cardiac MRI data of 71,021 UK Biobank participants.
 These phenotypes were reproducible, heritable (h2 = [4 - 18%]), and significantly associated with cardiometabolic traits and outcomes, including atrial fibrillation (P = 8.5 × 10-29) and myocardial infarction (P = 3.7 × 10-12).
-By using latent space manipulation techniques, we directly interpreted and visualised what specific latent phenotypes were capturing in a given MRI.
+By using latent space manipulation techniques, we were able to learn, directly interpret and visualise what specific latent phenotypes are capturing in a given MRI.
 To establish the genetic basis of such traits, we performed a genome-wide association study, identifying 89 significant common variants (P < 2.3 × 10-9) across 42 loci, including seven novel loci.
-Extensive multi-trait colocalisation analyses (PP.H4 > 0.8) linked these variants to various cardiac traits and diseases, revealing a shared genetic architecture spanning phenotypic scales.
-Polygenic Risk Scores (PRS) derived from latent phenotypes demonstrated predictive power for a range of cardiometabolic diseases, and high-risk individuals had substantially increased cumulative hazard rates across a range of diseases.
-This study showcases the use of diffusion autoencoding methods as powerful tools for unsupervised phenotyping, genetic discovery, and disease risk prediction using cardiac MRI imaging data.
+Extensive multi-trait colocalisation analyses (PP.H4 > 0.8) linked variants across phenotypic scales, from intermediate cardiac traits to cardiac disease endpoints.
+For example, rs142556838 that falls in CCDC141 colocalises with a latent imaging phenotype and a diastolic blood pressure locus.
+Using single-cell RNA-sequencing data we map CCDC141 expression specifically to a population of ventricular cardiomyocytes.
+Finally, Polygenic Risk Scores (PRS) derived from latent phenotypes demonstrated predictive power for a range of cardiometabolic diseases and enabled us to successfully stratify the individuals into different risk groups.
+In conclusion, this study showcases the use of diffusion autoencoding methods as powerful tools for unsupervised phenotyping, genetic discovery and disease risk prediction using cardiac MRI data.

 MY ALT TEXT